chen0040/java-ann-mlp/README.md

 ### How often to update weights

+ The weight update mode specifies how often the weights should be updated for a number of training cases:

+ * StochasticGradientDescend: The "online" version of the stochastic gradient descend essentially update the weights after each training case.
+ * MiniBatchGradientDescend: The "mini-batch" version of the stochastic gradient descend that update the weights over a batch of training cases.
+ * SteepestGradientDescend: The "full" version update the weights over all the training cases.

+ The "mini-batch" is considered to be the most appropriate for most of the deep net training.

+ For the "mini-batch" to work well on a multi-class classification problem, the batches should be "balanced" for classes (i.e., containing roughly the same number of different classes for each batch)

+ For a small datasets (e.g., 10,000 cases) or bigger datasets without much redundancy, consider using
+ 1. full-batch steepest descend
+ 2. adaptive learning rates, resilient back-propagation

+ For big, redundant datasets, consider using mini-batches:
+ 1. try gradient descent with momentum
+ 2. try rmsprop without momentum

 By default the weight updating is done via online stochastic gradient descend, to change it to steepest gradient descent:

 ```java